-Role of senior leaders within the centre All applications must be supported by signed evidence produced by a member of the senior leadership team.
-The centre must retain this evidence until after the publication of results.
-Late applications There may be exceptional circumstances - such as evidence coming to light which was previously unknown/unavailable - where an application for special consideration has to be submitted after the 5 July deadline.
-Such applications will only be accepted in the most exceptional circumstances and must be submitted before the deadline for reviews of results for the respective examination series.
-Late applications must also be supported by compelling evidence produced by a member of the senior leadership team.
-An application for special consideration cannot be submitted after the completion of a review of results.
-For more information, refer to section 6 of A guide to the special consideration process Conclusion Key centre staff - the head of centre, the relevant senior leader(s) and the exams officer - must be aware of the regulations associated with the special consideration process.
+Key centre staff - the head of centre, the relevant senior leader(s) and the exams officer - must be aware of the regulations associated with the special consideration process.
 They must be aware of when special consideration may, or may not, apply, and be fully informed of the indicative mark allowance (in cases where a candidates is present for the assessment but disadvantaged) and the minimum requirement for enhanced grading (in cases where a candidate is absent for an acceptable reason) so they can make the correct decisions and provide candidates - and their parents/carers - with the most relevant and accurate advice, guidance and information.

-It is also important that staff are aware of other issues - such as other certification (including the issue of a statement of recognition, honorary certificate or posthumous award) - and the exceptional circumstances when it may be more appropriate to consider other certification to ensure that the candidate is not disadvantaged.
-For more information, refer to section 5 of A guide to the special consideration process The contents of this article were correct at the time of writing (May 2023)
+The contents of this article were correct at the time of publication (End of March 2024)